-Across the six metrics for which CV and SNR were calculated, the Community Tolerance Index (CTI) once again had the lowest CV (and therefore highest SNR), while the percent tolerant and tolerant richness metrics had the highest CV and correspondingly lowest SNR.
-DEQ MM scores, EPT richness, and total richness each had intermediate CV values relative to these extremes.
+Across the six metrics for which CV and SNR were calculated, the Community Tolerance Index (CTI) has the lowest CV (and therefore highest SNR), while the percent tolerant and tolerant richness metrics have the highest CV and correspondingly lowest SNR.
+DEQ MM scores, EPT richness, and total richness each have intermediate CV values relative to these extremes.
 This exercise is not intended to determine which metrics to retain or to exclude from future analyses, but to illustrate which metrics are likely to be less precise ("noisier") and therefore less likely to detect change in community conditions when they occur.
 These metrics will not be equally sensitive to every type of disturbance, underscoring the importance of maintaining a number of metrics in future analyses.

-Generally, conditions appear to be similar among lower-river reaches and do not vary considerably over time (and over the range of environmental conditions that occurred during this two-year sampling period).
+Generally, conditions appear to be similar among lower-river reaches and do not vary considerably over time.
 The lower MM scores for both replicates at CLKRM0.5 in several recent years suggest that these results are representative of conditions at the site at the time of sampling.
 As this site occurs furthest downriver in the system, where environmental extremes are likely to be largest, it would be expected that this site could experience larger "downside" temporal variability than would the other sites.
 This larger variability towards lower scores at CLKRM0.5 highlights the need to use a statistically based approach for determining when such deviations in scores from those of previous years represent a change in ecological condition that occurs outside "normal" range.